For further information or help in publishing a journal article with FOREX Press. we provided set of most frequent

 For the last 8 years we have been working only on quality publishing.
 And for consideration in publication under Gold-OA, only the expenditure on editorial work is borne by the APC from the author, which has already been explicitly mentioned in our website.Q.
 Is fees demanded by APC unreasonable?

 Since we have to arrange for financial expenses on our own basis, we have approved the APC system for editorial expenses, which is not unreasonable.
-We not compromise on the quality of article and reject articles in large number in each issues.
+We do not compromise on the quality of article and reject articles in large number in each issue.
 So the author should publish the paper in our publication journals.Q.
 Can charges be waived if I lack funds?

 We consider individual waiver requests for articles in FP journals on a case-by-case basis and they may be granted in cases of lack of funds.
 To apply for a waiver please request one during the submission process.
 A decision on the waiver will normally be made within two working days.
 Requests made during the review process or after acceptance will not be considered.Q.
 What is your APC refund policy?